MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/compute.md

 ### Design recommendations

-- Both reservoir and seismic workflows typically have similar requirements for compute and job scheduling.
+- Understand that reservoir and seismic workflows typically have similar requirements for compute and job scheduling.

 - Consider your network needs.
 Azure HPC provides HBv2 and HBv3-series VM sizes for memory-intensive seismic imaging and reservoir simulations.